-* Participation in a RIAM Local Centre Exam grade 1-8 in the Christmas or Easter sessions.
+* Participation in a RIAM Local Centre Exam in the Christmas or Spring sessions.

 * Participation in an internal RIAM assessment using the existing curriculum (see below).
 Submission of pieces and scales will be done online, with the teacher giving a mark for sight-reading based on continuous assessment.

-* Any student who is accepted onto the Young Artist Programme for 2021/22 will be exempt from further assessment.
+* Current Young Scholars and any student who is accepted onto the Young Artist Programme for 2021/22 will be exempt from further assessment.